 The test and characterization of diamond detectors as $\mu$ -loss detectors, presented in this section, were performed together with my supervisor Jacques Marroncle (CEA Saclay).
-My main tasks were the data analysis of the B3 data and I also contributed to the experimental tests, their preparation, execution and analysis.
+My main tasks were the data analysis of the data acquired at CEA Bruyères-le-Châtel and I also contributed to the experimental tests, their preparation, execution and analysis.